SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 Suppose one were to, as a rejoinder, reword the Maxim of Quantity as follows: ‘Be as informative as possible.’
 Then imagine S is asked ‘Who won the game?’, and S answers truthfully ‘Real Madrid.’.
 From this, one could implicate that S does not know the final score, or even in which league Real Madrid plays in, or that Madrid is in Spain etc., because if they did, to comply with the reworded Maxim of Quantity, they would have said it.fn:{Cf. ibid.
 82}

-Observe that we claimed when examining failures of determinacy that “Therefore, making a less informative statement implicates that one is not able to make a more informative statement.”fn:{See p.
+Observe that we claimed when examining failures of determinacy that <q>Therefore, making a less informative statement implicates that one is not able to make a more informative statement.</q>fn:{See p.
 12} This is a statement only derivable from the reworded Maxim of Quantity, and yet, it is necessary to derive the implicature of ‘Some S are P.’ For the only way for ‘Some S are P.’ to always implicate ¬’All S are P.’ is to either assert the obviously false stronger Maxim of Quantity, or for it to be always true (true in every context) that implicating ¬’All S are P’ is required for the talk exchange.
 There exist many contexts where this isn’t true, for example, if one wants to establish the truth of a proposition z, and one has established that ‘If some S are P, then Q.’fn:{Cf. Davis (1998) 85.
 A longer list of contexts can be found ibid.} Lacking context, the Maxim of Quantity cannot generate any implicatures.

 #### Every statement could be flouting